What is Virtual Machine (VPS)?

 Reduced Total Cost of Ownership (TCO)

 When a physical server hosts multiple VPSs, the system administration and maintenance costs will be shared.
-This makes the TCO of each individual VPS far less that that associated with ownership of a dedicated physical server.
+This makes the TCO of each individual VPS far less that associated with ownership of a dedicated physical server.

 When Do You Need a VPS?